GenomicsAotearoa/hts_workshop_mpi/docs/level2/22_assembly_spades.md

 !!! clock "time"

-    * Teaching: 15 minutes
+    * Teaching: 10 minutes
-    * Exercises: 30 minutes
+    * Exercises: 10 minutes

 !!! circle-info "Objectives and Key points"

     #### Objectives

     * Perform an assemble of a bacterial genome using the `SPAdes` assembly tool.
-    * Use `QUAST` to assess the assembly status.

     #### Keypoints

     * The `SPAdes` genome assembler is a powerful tool for assemnling genoms and contigs from a wide range of sampel types.
-    * Tools like `QUAST` can be used to perform quick and easy comparisons between an assembly and a trusted reference genome.
-    * It is important to make sure that your genome is sufficiently resolved to address your need, but we often do not need to go further than what an assembler provides.

 ---